nkone/42_fdf/README.md

 <h1 align="center">42 FDF</h1>
 <br>

-*This project is about creating a simplified 3D graphic representation of a relief landscape.*
+*This project is about creating a simplified 3D graphic representation of a relief landscape. (in C)*

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this project you will discover the basics of graphic programming, and in particular how to place points in space, how to join them with segments and most importantly how to